oresat/oresat-c3-rf/link-models/readme.md

    ___AMSAT-IARU_Link_Model_PDX_CS0_v1_secondary.xlsx___

 Notes:
-- The 'Transmitters' and 'Receivers' sheets have been customized.
+- The 'Transmitters' and 'Receivers' sheets have been customized
   - Block diagrams reflect correct design
   - System noise temperature is more precise
-- The 'System Performance Summary' sheet has broken references for transmitters and receivers details, but the link budget reference is accurate.
-Use the 'Transmitters', 'Receivers', 'Uplink Budget', and 'Downlink Budget' sheets for details.
+- The 'System Performance Summary' sheet has been customized
+  - Power levels in dBm
+  - More link losses details

 ### Friis formula calculators
 ___Friis_noise_temp_calculators.xlsx___